himmAllRight/himmAllRight-source/content/post/autostarting-application-systemd-service.md

 ### Stopping, Restarting, and Status

-To check that the service is running, the command `systemctl status foundryvtt` can be used:
+To check that the service is running, use the command `systemctl status foundryvtt`:

 ```bash
 sudo systemctl status foundryvtt